Gray, Maine

 Gray is a town in Cumberland County, Maine, United States.
 The population was 8,269 at the 2020 census.
-It is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.
+It is part of the Portland-South Portland-Biddeford metropolitan area. and included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
 Gray is located at the intersection of state Routes 4, 26, 100, 115, 202 and the Maine Turnpike exit 63 midway between the state's two largest cities, Portland and Lewiston.
 The town includes frontage on Little Sebago Lake, Crystal Lake, and Forest Lake.

-Gray is home to regional headquarters for the Maine Department of Inland Fisheries and Wildlife, which maintains a fish hatchery and wildlife park.
+Gray is home to regional headquarters for the Maine Department of Inland Fisheries and Wildlife (Maine Wildlife Park), which maintains a fish hatchery and wildlife park.
 It is also home to the Gray/Portland Weather Forecast Office of the NOAA's National Weather Service, which issues forecasts and weather warnings for New Hampshire and western Maine.